Dates Times

 Non-member

-This session will give you an opportunity to reflect on the causes and impact of stigma, reflect on your own language and behaviours and develop positive ways to champion your professional reputation, the reputation of your organisation and the wider sector.
+This online training course will give you an opportunity to reflect on the causes and impact of stigma, reflect on your own language and behaviours and develop positive ways to champion your professional reputation, the reputation of your organisation and the wider sector.
 Importantly, it will help them identify how to challenge negative stereotypes in a positive way.

 The stereotyping of social housing and the people who live in it is still a major cause of stigma in the UK.
 Recent reports such as the Social Housing Green and White Papers have provided tenants’ accounts of the disrespectful and dismissive treatment experienced from their landlords.
 The impact of the language and behaviour of housing professionals was also highlighted in a survey by See the Person, in addition to how landlord services are designed and delivered.